 For those who aren’t sure where to begin, it is best to speak to a holistic skin professional to come up with the perfect plan for you while addressing an overall healthy lifestyle.
 And just because skinimalism uses fewer products, doesn’t mean you need to splurge.
 “It’s best never to judge products by their price tags but instead by their results and the ingredients they have in them.
 Skinimalism’s main goal is to find highly effective products that work for you while giving your skin the ability to promote healthy skin on its own.

 As a basic guide, the non-negotiables we prescribe to is to use a cleanser 1-2 times daily depending on skin type and the days activities one can opt for cleaning with just water at times then use an elixir &/or serum most days though we recommend skipping days weekly.
 On occasion exfoliant or scrub at a maximum 1-2 times a week especially during the winter months.
 In the summer it is optional though again it depends mostly on your skin type.
 We also suggest if your going to be in the sun for a long period of time than use a SPF for the daytime but very sparingly while a toner is optional due to skin type and condition of your skin as well.

-To sum it up, keep in mind simple routines requires that you find products that will multitask so you will get tremendous benefits from less product application.
+To sum it up, keep in mind simple routines requires that you find products that will multitask, so you will get tremendous benefits from less product application.
 We suggest identifying what skin concerns you want to treat or prevent while forming a protocol from there.
-For example if you need correction, for example dark marks after acne, Take before and after pictures so you can assess progress.
+For example if you need correction, for example dark spots after acne, Take before and after pictures so you can assess progress.
 Repeat the photos for 4-6 weeks, since many issues will take some time to see noticeable improvements.
 If you don’t see an improvement, consider tweaking your product choices to come up with the correct protocol.
 At the same time it is advisable to also look into a proper well balanced diet and come up with an overall regimen that will keep you at your ultimate health from the inside-out.